muhammad-hamizan/athlete-structures/README.md

 1. Clone or download the repository.
 2. Ensure you have [Code::Blocks](https://www.codeblocks.org/) or another C++ IDE installed.
-3. Open `main.cpp` in Code::Blocks.
+3. Open `TubesSTD.cbp` in Code::Blocks.
 4. Build and run the project.

 ## Usage